LCottin/LeonardOS/dev/kernel/core/serial/README.md

-# This directory intend to provide functions to print data on the serial console
+# This directory intends to provide functions to print data on the serial console